-Now the question is what sort of Windows-powered tablet do you want.
+Now the question remains: what sort of Windows-powered tablet do you want?
 Are you looking for a tablet to use as an e-reader, a portable video player or perhaps even a sketchpad to grow your ideas?
 To help you decide, here's a rundown of the best Windows tablets that we've reviewed so far.

 1. Surface Pro 4